CentOS/container-pipeline-service/ci/README.md

 * Gets 4 duffy nodes from duffy node pool
   * One is used as ansible controller
-  * One as NFS node and Container-registry
+  * One as NFS node for serving jenkins Persistent Volume and Container-registry
   * One as OpenShift master
   * One as OpenShift node